Topic "Abuse" in Vietnamese - total 34 documentsTitle: A guide for faith communities on the reportable conduct scheme

 Summary: Image-based abuse is when an intimate image is shared, or threatened to be shared, without the consent of the person in that image.
 This guide explains what an 'intimate image' is, how to make a report and how to get help.

 Title: Definitions of bullying, harassment, discrimination and violence

 Summary: Fact sheets for parents and carers.
 Bullying, harassment, discrimination and violence are all interpersonal behaviours that can create or contribute to negative social environments.
 All school communities should have clear definitions outlined in their school policies and procedures for bullying, harassment, discrimination and violence.

 Title: Dignity and respect for seniors: what happens when things with family go wrong. (bilingual version Punjabi and Vietnamese)

 Summary: This brochure explains what elder abuse is and how to get help.

 Title: Family law and family violence in Australia

-Summary: This booklet explains What is family law in Australia?
-What is family violence?
-What is a family violence intervention order?What happens to children after a divorce or separation? and where to get help.
+Summary: This booklet explains: what family law in Australia is, what family violence is, what a family violence intervention order is, what happens to children after a divorce or separation, and where to get help.